apache/zookeeper/zookeeper-website/README.md

 ## Content Editing

 Most landing pages store content in **Markdown (`.md`)** or **JSON (`.json`)** files located in `app/pages/_landing/[page-name]/`.
 Docs content lives under `app/pages/_docs/` and is authored in MDX.

-Legacy documentation is preserved for those users who have old bookmarked links and notes: the old book lives at `/public/book.html`, and its static assets are in `public/old-book-static-files/`.

 **Examples:**